vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 Requirements for automatic TLS setup:

--Use the 443 port for the Gateway component.
+- Use the 443 port for the Gateway component.
--Your server must be accessible on port 443 from the public internet; the ACME verification server sends a few requests to the domain defined in the `AutoCertDomain` to ensure you control the domain you request the TLS certificate for.
+- Your server must be accessible on port 443 from the public internet; the ACME verification server sends a few requests to the domain defined in the `AutoCertDomain` to ensure you control the domain you request the TLS certificate for.

 Below is an example certificate for the data node auto TLS: